ams0/akdc/README.md

 # check for flux pods
 kubectl get pods -n flux-system

-# reinstall flux on the VM
+# reinstall flux on the VM if required
 ./flux-reset.sh

 # exit the VM ssh shell